streamx-co/try.elinq/docs/SqlServerTutorial/DateFunctions.md

 ```cs --project ../../SqlServerTutorial/SqlServerTutorial.csproj --source-file ../../SqlServerTutorial/Functions/Day.cs --region CalcGrossSalesByDay
 ```

-> XLinq maps the `DateTime` properties to the corresponding SQL functions, but a "direct" call is supported as well (line 16).
+> ELINQ maps the `DateTime` properties to the corresponding SQL functions, but a "direct" call is supported as well (line 16).

 ---